Ed Schrader's Music Beat: History

-In 2009, Ed Schrader started their solo career playing shows with just themself and a drum.
-They released a solo album, The Choir Inside, in which all the songs had just Schrader's voice and a floor tom in them.
-After touring for a while on their own, in 2010 Ed asked Devlin Rice to join them.
+In 2009, Ed Schrader started his solo career playing shows with just himself and a drum.
+He released a solo album, The Choir Inside, in which all the songs had just Schrader's voice and a floor tom in them.
+After touring for a while on his own, in 2010 Ed asked Devlin Rice to join them.
 Now, Ed plays drums and Devlin plays bass.

 In 2012, Jazz Mind was released on Load Records and Upset the Rhythm.
 Joe Hemmerling from Tiny Mix Tapes called it "one of the oddest albums to land on my desk this year" and "a tasty little album."
 The duo went on "Because Home Sucks, and Everywhere Else Is the Same" a.k.a.
 "Jazz Mind Nation" tour with Lord Grunge, Psychedelic Horseshit, Wet Hair, and Bubbly Mommy Gun in support of Jazz Mind.
 Their second U.S. tour, "Would You Make Us the Happiest Band in the World!"
 North American Dumber Tour started in Richmond, Virginia at Strange Matter and ended in Cleveland, Ohio at Now That's Class.
 In October 2012, Ed Schrader's Music Beat had their first European tour traveling to London, Manchester, and Paris.
 In the beginning of 2013, the duo toured New England.
 They put on the Ed Schrader Show at the Metro Gallery with guests special guests MATMOS and DDM.